MauroAndretta/AIFootballPredictions/README.md

 - Update the team names in the next matches data using the mapping file.
     - This step is necessary because the teams' names acquired with the [football-data.org API](https://www.football-data.org/) differ from the teams' names acquired from [football-data.co.uk](https://www.football-data.co.uk/), which've been used to train the ML models.
 - Save the updated next matches to a JSON file.

+## Making Predictions

+To predict the outcomes for upcoming matches and generate a formatted message for sharing, run the `make_predictions.py` script:

+    ```bash
+    python scripts/make_predictions.py --models_dir models --data_dir data/processed --output_file final_predictions.txt --json_competitions data/next_matches.json

+    ```
+This script will:

+- Load the pre-trained models and the processed data.
+- Make predictions for upcoming matches based on the next matches data.
+- Format the predictions into a redable `.txt` message and save it to the specified output file.

 ## Supported Leagues